-Reading: Understanding Text Structure, Cohesion & Coherence (Mastery)
+Reading: Understanding Text Structure (Mastery)

 C1 Lesson 3: Navigating Dense and Interconnected Information